If you want to get pregnant, you are pregnant or you gave birth in the last year.

 - Support to help your developing relationship with your baby

-There will be joint appointments and discussion with other professionals involved in your care to make sure everyone works together with you and your family
+We can arrange joint appointments and discussions with other professionals involved in your care, to make sure everyone works together with you and your family.

 Pre-birth planning meeting

-This is where you, your partner or a family member, and all the professional team involved in your care get together and agree a plan for your care.
+This is where you, your partner or a family member, and the professional team get together and agree a plan for your care with you.

 - Health visitor

 - Psychiatrist or nurse from another mental health team.

 You will decide together how you want the team to care for you: